Jiltseb/Modgd-feature-for-Source-Separation/README.md

 # Modgd-feature-for-Source-Separation
-Code to generate modgdgram as a feature for musical source separation, speech separation and speech enhancement
+Code to generate modgdgram as a feature for musical source separation, speech separation and speech enhancement The code receives input wavefile with specifications of FFT points, window length, window shift and the sampling rate.
+The output produces a modgdgram, which can be fed to a DRNN module instead of the magnitude spectrogram.

 The details of the work are described in the website https://sites.google.com/site/groupdelayfeatureformusicbss/ and paper https://ieeexplore.ieee.org/document/7746672